StrataEdition/Ettrick-Sites-EPK.github.io/ScanDisk.md

 ---
 ## Artist Bio
-Partial Defrag: *"In the empty space of a semi-compressed hard drive, melodic phrases keep on playing."*
+Partial Defrag: *"In the empty space of a semi-compressed hard drive."*